 Pursuant to the IAA between SILP and DME Advisors, DME Advisors is entitled to a monthly management fee equal to 0.125% (1.5% on an annual basis) of each limited partner's Investment Portfolio, as provided in the SILP LPA.
 The IAA has an initial term ending on August 31, 2023 subject to automatic extension for successive three-year terms.
-For the year ended December 31, 2019 and 2018, management fees paid by SILP to DME Advisors were \$4.9 million and \$3.1 million, respectively.
+For the year ended December 31, 2020 and December 31, 2019, management fees paid by SILP to DME Advisors were \$2.8 million and \$4.9 million, respectively.
 Pursuant to the SILP LPA, DME II is entitled to a performance allocation equal to 20% of the net profit, calculated per annum, of each limited partner's share of the capital account managed by DME Advisors, subject to a loss carry forward provision.
 DME II is not entitled to earn a performance allocation in a year in which SILP incurs a loss.
 The loss carry forward provision contained in the SILP LPA allows DME II to earn reduced performance allocation of 10% of net profits in years subsequent to the year in which the capital accounts of the limited partners incur a loss, until all losses are recouped and an additional amount equal to 150% of the loss is earned.
-For the year ended December 31, 2019, a performance allocation of \$5.0 million was netted against income in the caption "Investment in related party investment fund" in the Company's consolidated statement of operations.
-No performance allocation was recorded for the year ended December 31, 2018 due to the investment loss.
+For the year ended December 31, 2020, a performance allocation of \$0.4 million (2019: \$5.0 million) was netted against income in the capiton "Investment in related party investment fund" in the Company's consolidated statement of operations.